 What Happens After a 5250 Hold?

+How long can a psych ward keep you after your 5250 expires?
 Just as with a 5150, there are several possible outcomes for the patient during and after a 5250 involuntary 14-day hold, which include:

-- The patient can potentially be released before the 14-day hold with permission from attending staff at the mental health facility, at a certification hearing, or at a habeas corpus hearing.
+- The patient can be released before the 14-day hold with permission from attending staff at the mental health facility, at a certification hearing, or a habeas corpus hearing.
 At this hearing, a judge reviews the legalities of the patient’s case and whether or not their rights were violated.

 - The patient agrees to be a voluntary patient.